bobpaterno/music_pitcher/user_stories.md

 * List song option leads to the List Song index page

-# Admin goes to Pitch Song page
+# User goes to Pitch Song page
-As an admin
+As an user
 In order to create a dynamically generated song list
 I want to fill out a form on the Pitch Song page